UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

-# Spider Line4 - AI Algorithms Project - U. Porto - IACD
+# Spider Line4 - AI Algorithms Project - U. Porto - Faculdade de Ciências - IACD

 This is a folder for a project to explore different types of AI algorithms, like minimax, minimax with alpha-beta cuts and monte carlo search playing Spider Line4.